usc-sail/peft-ser/package/README.md

 WavLM Base+ | 63.06 | 65.93 | wavlm-plus-lora-16-conv
 WavLM Large | 68.54 | **68.66** | wavlm-large-lora-16-conv

 #### e.
-You are free to explore the use of existing models to further fine-tune on other ser datasets, more challenging tasks like 6-emotion, 8-emotion recognition, and also transfer learning on Arousal/Valence/Dominance.
+You are free to explore the use of existing models to further fine-tune on other SER datasets, more challenging tasks like 6-emotion, 8-emotion recognition, and also transfer learning on Arousal/Valence/Dominance.

 ### Citation